-- 1. All approved schools shall enable students to engage annually in rigorous, relevant, and comprehensive learning opportunities that are socially and culturally responsive and allow them to demonstrate proficiency in ethnic and social equity studies. - 2.
-The course of study offered shall be adequate to meet the educational purposes of the school and to provide a minimum course of study that is age and ability appropriate. - (d) Special Services.
-Schools shall maintain special services necessary to meet the requirements of a minimum course of study and its educational purposes, including library services, administrative services, guidance and counseling services, and a system of records by which student progress may be assessed.
+- 1. All approved schools shall enable students to engage annually in rigorous, relevant, and comprehensive learning opportunities that are socially and culturally responsive and allow them to demonstrate proficiency in the curriculum delivered, ethnic and social equity studies. - 2.
+The course of study offered shall be adequate to meet the educational purposes of the school and to provide at least a minimum course of study that is age and ability appropriate.

+(d) Special Services.

+- 1. Schools shall maintain special services necessary to meet the requirements of a minimum course of study and its educational purposes, including library services, administrative services, guidance and counseling services, and a system of records by which student progress may be assessed. - Schools shall provide access to digital, multi-media, alternate format and print materials sufficient and appropriate to support all students in meeting their learning needs.